Colombia

 Pension

-Employers pay 12%and employees 4% of their monthly wage.
+Employers pay 12% and employees 4% of their monthly wage.
 Contractors pay 16%.
 The maximum contribution per month is equal to 25 minimum monthly salaries (SMMLV).
 Employees who accumulate four+ minimum salaries contribute 1% to 2% more of their base income to the solidarity fund.
 Switching between the public and private system every five years is an option for employees.
-However, they must choose one plan ten years prior to retirement.
+However, they must choose one plan ten years before retirement.

 Survivors Benefits